DataDog/the-monitor/monitoring-101/monitoring_101_alerting_on_what_matters.md

 build automated remediation based on the data you can afford to erase, such as logs or data that exists somewhere else.

-Conclusion: Get serious about symptoms {#alert-data-points}
+Conclusion: Get serious about symptoms
 --------------------------------------

 -   Send a page only when symptoms of urgent problems in your system’s